Wano-k/MonoGame-3D-Game-Test/README.md

 > sudo apt-get install libopenal-dev mono-runtime gtk-sharp3

-If all the installation is ok (if not, there will probably be a conflict), go to the **Release** directory and run the game with this command :
+If all the installation is ok (if not, there will probably be a conflict), go to the **Game** directory and run the game with this command :

 > mono Test.exe